Ingredient Glossary

 +

-The dried residue from corn after the removal of the large part of the starch, gluten and germ in the processes to manufacture corn syrup.
+The dried residue from corn after the removal of the large part of the starch and germ in the processes to manufacture corn syrup.
 It is an excellent low-ash protein source.

 ↑ Back to Top